Favorite Fall Produce: Beyond the Cornucopia

 Cranberries are touted as a super fruit due to the high antioxidant and nutrient content.
 Fresh cranberries can be used to make a compote or homemade cranberry sauce.
 They add tart flavor to any dish and are commonly used in baking muffins, breads or scones.
 Cranberry juice is a kidney-friendly addition to breakfast.

 Cauliflower, a member of the cabbage family, is low in calories, fat, and carbohydrates.
 Cauliflower has been getting attention lately for its versatility in the kitchen.
 It can be boiled or steamed then mashed to replicate mashed potatoes.
-This potato alternative is a real asset for renal meal planning.
+This potato alternative is a real asset for meal planning.
 Cauliflower can be rubbed with olive oil and spices then roasted, chopped and sautéed to resemble fried rice, or cut into florets then eaten raw.

 Grapes are a fan favorite sweet treat.
 Take your pick of red, green or purple.
 Eating frozen grapes is helpful in reducing thirst to help control fluid intake.
 These low potassium, low phosphorus sweet gems are loaded with antioxidants, vitamins and minerals which are thought to have protective and disease preventive properties.
 Grape juice is the perfect addition to the renal breakfast.
 Grapes are good eaten off the vine, added to salads, or made into juices or jellies.